 x = 2.25 * 108 m/s

 The refractive indices of water and glass are 4/3 and 3/2 respectively.
 The refractive index of water with respect to glass is

-Refractive index of water with respect to glass
+Refractive index of water w. r. t glass

 Which of the following can be used to form a virtual image of an object?